deepkit/deepkit-framework/README.md

 * Decorated property values (e.g. JSON uses plain Array<string>, class instance uses a custom Collection<String> class)
 * Partial/Patch marshalling (ideal for serialising [JSON Patch](http://jsonpatch.com/) and the like)
 * Complex models with parent references
+* Support declaring method arguments and return type for method serialization
+* Implicit type detection as far as Typescript allows it technically
 * Supports getters
+* Soft type castings (so implicit cast from number -> string, if necessary)
 * Entity definition export to TypeORM (currently columns + indices), so you don't have to decorate twice.
 * NestJS validation pipe
 * MongoDB database abstraction and query builder with relation support